 Atrial fibrillation (AF) is a supraventricular tachycardia characterized electrically by chaotic atrial activation that results in mechanically ineffective atrial contraction.
-New-onset AF is a common arrhythmic complication of critical illness, with an incidence that varies from 4 to 9% in general intensive care unit patients, to 32 to 50% in patients after major cardiac and thoracic surgery.
-(1-2)
+New-onset AF is a very common arrhythmic complication of critical illness, with incidence that varies from 4 to 9% in general intensive care unit patients, to 32 to 50% in patients after major cardiac and thoracic surgery. (-)

-New-onset AF is associated with increased morbidity and mortality in patients hospitalized for heart failure, as well as various other critical conditions, although it is possible that AF in these cases is primarily a marker of disease severity rather than a direct cause of death.
-(3,4)
+New-onset AF is associated with increased morbidity and mortality in patients who are hospitalized for heart failure, as well as various other critical conditions, although it is possible that AF in these cases is primarily a marker of disease severity rather than a direct cause of death. (,)

-AF is associated with cardioembolic events and heart failure, longer hospital stays, and reduced quality of life as well as a two to five-fold increased mortality.
-(5-6)
+AF is associated with cardioembolic events and heart failure, longer hospital stays, and reduced quality of life as well as a two- to fivefold increased mortality. (-)

-AF in critically ill patients can present as asymptomatic ECG changes or, on the other hand, it can cause severe hemodynamic instability with profound hypotension, myocardial ischemia and heart failure leading to pulmonary edema, cardiogenic shock, with subsequent tissue hypoxia and organ dysfunction.
-Highly symptomatic patients are candidates for synchronized electro-cardioversion.
-(7)
+AF in critically ill patients can present as asymptomatic ECG changes or, on the other hand, it can cause severe hemodynamic instability with profound hypotension, myocardial ischemia, heart failure leading to pulmonary edema, cardiogenic shock with subsequent tissue hypoxia and organ dysfunction.
+Highly symptomatic patients are candidates for synchronized electrocardioversion. ()

 Despite catecholamines being lifesaving drugs, they can also be harmful.
-Adrenergic overload is one of the major causes of hemodynamic instability due to supraand ventricular arrhythmias.
-In this paper we will focus on the pathophysiology of AF, the importance of adrenergic overload for triggering AF, the importance of the autonomic nervous system and in the end we will challenge the importance of decreasing adrenergic load.
-We will also emphasize the importance of an individual approach due to pharmacogenetic differences in β -adrenergic signaling.
-The catecholamines also have other non-cardiovascular effects, i.e. they have profound metabolic effects, elevating resting energy expenditure and changing substrate oxidation rates.
-Finally, we will discuss the possible pathways and effects of selective and non-selective β -blockers on the hyper-metabolism of the severely ill.
+Adrenergic overload is one of the major promoters of hemodynamic instability due to supraand ventricular arrhythmias.
+In this paper we will focus on the pathophysiology of AF, the importance of adrenergic overload for triggering AF, the importance of the autonomic nervous system and finally, we will challenge the importance of decreasing the adrenergic load.
+We will also emphasize the importance of an individual approach due to pharmacogenetic differences in β-adrenergic signaling.
+Catecholamines also have other non-cardiovascular effects, i.e. they have profound metabolic effects, elevating resting energy expenditure and changing substrate oxidation rates.
+At the end, we will discuss possible pathways and effects of selective and non-selective β-blockers on hyper- metabolism of the severely ill.